ARTICLE I – NAME, AUTHORIZATION AND PURPOSE

-- The Secretary will be responsible for chapter correspondence, mailings, records and reports, and other administrative business of the Chapter.
+- The Secretary will be responsible for Chapter correspondence, mailings, records and reports, and other administrative business of the Chapter.
 The Secretary will attend all sessions of the Council and will act as the Clerk thereof and shall record all votes and the minutes of all proceedings in a book kept for that purpose.
 The Secretary will see that proper notice is given of all special meetings of the Executive Council and of all meetings of the Chapter.
 Upon retirement, the Secretary shall turn over all papers to the successor.
-Upon retirement the Secretary shall turn over all papers to the successor.

 - The Treasurer will maintain the financial records of the Chapter, receive and disburse moneys, and prepare financial statements.
 The Treasurer will take the proper vouchers for disbursements of Chapter funds and will render to the President and Directors at the regular meetings or whenever they may require it, an account of all transactions and of the financial condition of the Chapter.
 Upon retirement of the Treasurer, she or he will present an itemized accounting statement of Chapter finances to the successor.

-- Director of Training.
-The Director of Training shall be responsible for recommending to the Executive Council plans and programs for field tests, training clinics, and similar activities and for overseeing the execution of approved plans and programs in this category.
+- The Director of Training shall be responsible for recommending to the Executive Council plans and programs for field tests, training clinics, and similar activities and for overseeing the execution of approved plans and programs in this category.

 - Director of Informational Technology will be responsible for recommending to the Executive Council plans and programs designed to increase public awareness of Chapter aims, programs and events and for implementing approved publicity plans.
 The Director of Informational Technology is also responsible for the preparation of Chapter newsletters and narrative reports of Chapter events for other publications.

-- Test Chairman.
-The Test Chairman is responsible for management of Tests, seeing to arrangement for grounds and birds, assigning tasks and staying updated on progress, and following NAVHDA rules and regulations.
-The Test Chairman will recruit a Test Secretary to handle required paperwork
+- The Test Chairman is responsible for management of Tests, seeing to arrangement for grounds and birds, assigning tasks and staying updated on progress, and following NAVHDA International rules and regulations.
+The Test Chairman will recruit a Test Secretary to handle required paperwork.